Analyzing the Dual Space of the Saturated Ideal of a Regular Set and the Local Multiplicities of its Zeros: Introduction

 \begin{example} Consider the univariate polynomial $F=x^5-x^3$ for example.
 It is easy to verify that $0$ is a zero of $F$ and

 It follows that the multiplicity of $0$ at $F$ is $3$.
 This is the fundamental idea of counting the multiplicities of zeros using the dual space theory. \end{example}

 Triangular decomposition is one of main elimination approaches for solving systems of multivariate polynomial equations.
 The first well-known method of triangular decomposition is called the \emph{characteristic set} method, which was proposed by Wu \cite{w86z,w86b} based on Ritt's work on differential ideals \cite{r50d}.
 But the zero set of a characteristic set may be empty.
 To remedy this shortcoming, Kalkbrener \cite{k93g}, Yang and Zhang \cite{y94s} introduced the notation of regular set.
 The properties of regular sets and relative algorithms have been intensively studied by many researchers such as Wang \cite{w00c}, Hubert \cite{h03n}, Lazard \cite{l91n} and Moreno Maza \cite{m00t}.
-The reader may refer to \cite{c11a,w93e,w98d,w00c,m00t,g91w,g91e,g93d,c90r} and references therein for other literature on triangular decomposition of polynomial systems.
+The reader may refer to \cite{c11a,w93e,w98d,w00c,m00t,g91w,g91e,g93d,hsl21,mbl21,wdm20} and references therein for other literature on triangular decomposition of polynomial systems.

-All methods of triangular decomposition mentioned above do not preserve the multiplicities of zeros when decomposing systems into triangular forms.
-Thus it is desired to devise triangular decomposition algorithms which can maintain the multiplicities.
-Recently, Li and others \cite{l10z}, Cheng and Gao \cite{c11m} considered this issue and obtained some interesting results.
-Moreover, Li gave a method in \cite{l05m} to count the multiplicities of a zero-dimensional polynomial system's zeros after decomposing the system into triangular sets.

-Motivated by their work, we consider a relative yet different problem: efficiently counting the multiplicities of a regular set's zeros.
+Li gave a method in \cite{l05m} to count the multiplicities of a zero-dimensional polynomial system's zeros after decomposing the system into triangular sets.
+Motivated by his work, we consider a relative yet different problem: efficiently counting the multiplicities of a regular set's zeros.
 Our main idea is based on the observation that in Example \ref{ex:intro}, $F$ can be rewritten as $F=x^3(x^2-1)$ with $\gcd(x,x^2-1)=1$ and $x,x^2-1$ to be squarefree.
 Then the multiplicity of $0$ can be directly read from the exponent of the factor $x-0$ in $F$.

 In this paper, we extend the above philosophy to the multivariate case.
-To be exact, we generalize the squarefree decomposition of univariate polynomials to the so-called pseudo squarefree decomposition of multivariate polynomials, and then propose an algorithm for computing the multiplicities of a regular set's zeros. {The method proposed in this paper can also be used to produce the real solution isolation with multiplicity as in \cite{z11r}. }
+To be exact, we generalize the squarefree decomposition of univariate polynomials to the so-called pseudo squarefree decomposition of multivariate polynomials, and then propose an algorithm for computing the multiplicities of a regular set's zeros. {The method proposed in this paper can also be used to produce the real solution isolation with multiplicity as in \cite{z11r}. }As a main theoretical result of this paper, we analyze the structure of dual space of the saturated ideal generated by a simple set as well as a regular set.